 Excessive gaming that interferes in a significant way with everyday life is now being recognized by some professionals as "Gaming Disorder."
-We get many calls from parents with concern that their child/teen/young adult is engaging in excessive gaming and that the family feels they have run out of options to manage this without a lot of conflict.
+We receive many calls from parents with concern that their child/teen/young adult is engaging in excessive gaming and that the family feels they have run out of options to manage this without a lot of conflict.

 Parental concerns about their children include a decline in grades and academic effort, disrupted sleep, loss of interest in other activities, disinterest in family time, distress when doing poorly at a game or getting taunted during games by other players, and raging at parents when limits are set or devices are taken away.